spiral/docs/docs/en/cookbook/simple-chat.md

 }
 ```

 All the requests to the `rpc` event will contain authentication token in the `authToken` field.
-But we will authenticate
+Let's try to use
-incoming requests through the interceptor.
-Use interceptors is a good practice because it allows you to reuse the same
+another approach to authenticate the user.
+We will use an interceptor to authenticate the user.
+Use interceptors is a
-authentication logic in different events.
+good practice because it allows you to reuse the same authentication logic for different events.

-Let's create an interceptor that will authenticate the user based on the `authToken` field:
+Let's create the interceptor that will authenticate the user based on the `authToken` field:

 ```php app/src/Endpoint/Centrifugo/Interceptor/AuthInterceptor.php
 namespace App\Endpoint\Centrifugo\Interceptor;